Nose Surgery (Rhinoplasty)

 How does nasal surgery differ for non-Caucasian (“ethnic”) patients?

-Along the lines of preserving a natural look, Dr Patel believes in ethnic preservation.
+Along the lines of preserving a natural look, the doctor believes in ethnic preservation.
 Old surgical philosophies sought to make every nose look alike.
 Today we recognize that perceptions of beauty differ among ethnic groups, and so nose surgery must be tailored to meet the patient’s goals.